sandialabs/snl-quest/README.md

 4. Install a solver for Pyomo to use.
 See other sections for instructions on this.

 ### Solvers for Pyomo
 At least one solver compatible with Pyomo is required to solve optimization problems.
-For QuESt Valuation, a solver capable of solving linear programs is required.
-GLPK is a suggested option.
+Currently, a solver capable of solving linear programs is required.
+GLPK and CBC are suggested options for freely available solvers.

 #### Installing GLPK (for Windows via Anaconda)
 If you've installed Python using Anaconda, you may be able to install several solvers through Anaconda's package manager with the following (according to Pyomo's [installation instructions](https://pyomo.readthedocs.io/en/latest/installation.html)):